 Addiction clients are considered to have a disease and PTSD clients are theorized as having a psychological anomaly of the mind in their writings, research and practice.

 Surprisingly these two groups are more similar in their symptoms and needs than not

-Both viewpoints omit the similarities in both have in common which may lead to improved integrated programs, better recovery methods and enhanced success rates as well as lower relapse rates.
+Both viewpoints omit the similarities in both which they have in common which may lead to improved integrated programs, better mindful recovery methods and enhanced success rates as well as lower relapse rates.

-Maybe there is alternative way to view and heal from addictions and PTSD by looking at the similarities of both.
+Maybe there are alternative ways to view post-traumatic stress disorder and addiction recovery together by looking at the similarities of both.